Norwood Green: Transport

 Three Bridges (a transport intersection, designed and built by the Victorian engineer, Isambard Kingdom Brunel) in the north-east corner, is claimed as an icon of worldwide engineering heritage.
 Here north-south Windmill Lane goes over the Grand Union Canal (locally fed by the Welsh Harp Reservoir) on a gentle west–east reach towards the Thames at Brentford in turn above a single-track, freight, railway running from the main Great Western Main Line to just north of the major A4 road at Brentford.
 Two bridges exist at "Three Bridges" (the road over the canal bridge and the canal over the railway bridge) but they are stacked one above another with the road on top of the canal which is on top of the railway which is in a deep cutting at this point.
 The road bridge has weight and width restrictions.

 The nearest underground station is Osterley tube station on the Piccadilly line, which is 30–40 minutes walk from the central area; allowing 20-minute connection with Heathrow Airport; 40 minutes to Central London.

 Bus route 120 operates along Norwood Road with a stop at the Green itself.
 Buses run every 10–12 minutes during the day and every 20 minutes or so during the evening.
 Route H32 runs through the Western edge of Norwood Green ward (Hounslow Bus Garage to Southall Town Hall).
-Northwards it is just under a mile Southall railway station (Great Western Railway to Ealing Broadway (5 minutes) and London Paddington (15 minutes); Slough, Reading and Oxford plus TfL Rail trains serving Heathrow Airport and local stations to Paddington).
+Northwards it is just under a mile Southall railway station (Elizabeth line trains towards Heathrow Airport and Reading, and towards Abbey Wood and Shenfield via London Paddington).

 The M4 motorway is accessed 2 mi east for Central London the same distance west for Heathrow and western destinations.
 The A40 "Western Avenue" to the north and the A4 to the south are the nearest trunk roads and are east–west.